 - Japan and Australia were so expensive that they were cut off from television animation by the late 90s and were reserved on Direct-to-Video movies (and in Japan's case, Pooh features) until they were closed down.

 - Star Wars: The Clone Wars had a major shift from the first season to the second season.
 Compare the Ryloth campaign from season one to the Geonosis Campaign of season two.
 And then compare THAT to the Kamino battle of season three, and then Umbara from season four.

-- Despite being Nickelodeon's most popular and successful show, Spongebob Squarepants has always hid its modest budget with sparse movement made up of strong drawings.
-When it came time to make The Movie, the crew went all-out with John Kricfalusi-inspired animation, expansive use of mixed-media and a lush orchestral score in place of the series' library of stock music.
+- Despite being Nickelodeon's most popular and successful show, SpongeBob SquarePants has always hid its modest budget with sparse movement made up of strong drawings.
+When it came time to make The SpongeBob SquarePants Movie, the crew went all-out with John Kricfalusi-inspired animation, expansive use of mixed-media and a lush orchestral score in place of the series' library of stock music.

 - Thomas and the Magic Railroad recreated the series' model train set at double the size on a Toronto sound stage.
-Still couldn't make the faces to move, though.
+Still couldn't get the faces to move, though.